CaDil91/RecipeTracker/docs/sprint-3.md

 **Completed:**
 - Added `imageUrl` field to Recipe entity
 - Added `category` field to Recipe entity
+- Added `userId` field to Recipe entity (optional, ready for Sprint 4)
 - Database migration (`20250927044450_CategoryAndImageUrlAddToRecipe.cs`)
 - Updated all API endpoints to include new fields
 - Updated RecipeResponseDto and RecipeRequestDto